81st Airborne Ranger Group: The Special Forces

 It was originally formed as part of the Project DELTA reaction force.
-Formed on 1 November 1964 as the 91st Airborne Commando Battalion, and consisted of three companies of Montagnards.
+Formed on 1 November 1964 as the 91st Airborne Commando Battalion, it consisted of three companies of Montagnards.
 A fourth company was added in 1965.
 It was reorganized in 1966 as the 81st Airborne Ranger Battalion by the "purging of non-Vietnamese" to make it more "effective".
 The 81st consisted of six all-Vietnamese companies.
 Officially under Army of the Republic of Vietnam Special Forces (LLDB) command, not that of Ranger Command, the battalion was actually under the direct control of Project DELTA.
 However, two companies were made available to the LLDB.
 Its primary mission was to provide airmobile reaction forces to aid in the extraction of reconnaissance teams and execute immediate exploitation commando-style raids on targets discovered by the teams.
 It was also used to reinforce SF camps under siege.
 During and after the Tet Offensive, it also fought in Saigon and handled urban fighting conditions quite well.

 The 81st Airborne Ranger Battalion was later expanded to seven companies.
 It was renamed the 81st Airborne Ranger Group, which was facilitated by the merger of Delta Teams with the existing three Ranger Companies.
 The entire unit was parachute-trained and was under the direct control of the ARVN Military Intelligence (G-2).

 In 1975, it was headquartered at Trang Lon, Tay Linh, and consisted of a Headquarters, seven Rangers, and one Pathfinder company.
 The group strength varied from 920 to 1,200 men.

-The 91st Airborne Ranger Group continued to wear the old LLDB Green Beret instead of the Ranger Brown/Maroon Beret.
+The 91st Airborne Ranger Group continued to wear the old LLDB green berets and distinct camouflage uniforms, heavily influenced by their early history alongside U.S. Green Berets.